Riot grrrl: Origins

 The riot grrrl movement originated in 1991, when a group of women from Olympia, Washington, and Washington, D.C., held a meeting about sexism in their local punk scenes in the United States.
 The word "girl" was intentionally used in order to focus on childhood, a time when children have the strongest self-esteem and belief in themselves.'
 Riot grrrls then took a growling "R", replacing the "I" in the word as a way to take back the derogatory use of the term.
-Both double and triple "R" spellings are acceptable.'
+Both double and triple "R" spellings are acceptable.
+The first documented use of this was from a July 1991 zine titled riot grrrl, compiled and published by Kathleen Hanna, Molly Neuman, Allison Wolfe, and Jen Smith.

 The Seattle and Olympia, Washington, music scenes in the Pacific Northwest had sophisticated do it yourself (DIY) infrastructure.
 Women involved in local underground music scenes took advantage of this platform to articulate their feminist beliefs and desires by creating zines.
 While the model of politically themed zines had already been used in punk culture as an alternative (to mainstream) culture, zines also followed a longer legacy of self-published feminist writing that allowed women to circulate ideas that would not otherwise be published.
 At the time there was discomfort among many women in the music scene who felt that they had no space for organizing due to the exclusionary, male-dominated nature of punk culture at the time.
 Many women found that while they identified with the larger, music-oriented subculture of punk rock, they often had little to no voice in their local scenes.
 Women in the Washington punk scenes took it upon themselves to represent their own interests artistically through the new riot grrrl subculture.
 To quote Liz Naylor, who would become the manager of English riot grrrl band Huggy Bear:There was a lot of anger and self-mutilation.
 In a symbolic sense, women were cutting and destroying the established image of femininity, aggressively tearing it down.

 Riot grrrl bands were influenced by groundbreaking female punk and mainstream rock performers of the 1970s to the mid-1980s.
 While many of these musicians were not originally associated with each other during their time and came from a variety of backgrounds and styles, as a group they anticipated many of riot grrrl's musical and thematic attributes.
 These performers include the Slits, Poly Styrene, Siouxsie Sioux, the Raincoats, Joan Jett, Kim Gordon, and Kim Deal, among others.
 Of Kim Gordon, in particular, Kathleen Hanna noted, "She was a forerunner, musically [...]
 Just knowing a woman was in a band trading lead vocals, playing bass, and being a visual artist at the same time made me feel less alone."
 Riot grrrl musicians and musicians-to-be were also inspired by the 1982 U.S. musical drama movie Ladies and Gentlemen, The Fabulous Stains, which tells the story of a (fictional) seemingly proto-riot grrrl band.